gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/api.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import { HclListItem, HclListItemExample, HclListItemDescription, HclListItemTypeDetails, HclListItemDefaultValue, HclGeneralListItem } from '/src/components/HclListItem.tsx';
-//import { ModuleUsage } from "/src/components/ModuleUsage";

 ## Block Reference

-For a more comprehensive walkthrough of how blocks work please see the Pipelines Configurations as Code [documentation](/2.0/docs/pipelines/installation/addingexistingrepo).
+For a more comprehensive walkthrough of how blocks work please see the Pipelines Configurations as Code [concepts](/2.0/reference/pipelines/configurations-as-code).

 ### `environment` block